choyiny/cscc09.com/src/content/coursework/project-proposal.md

   - You are not allowed to create a Barebones React application ([why?](https://react.dev/learn/start-a-new-react-project))
   - Mobile app frameworks such as Expo / NativeScript is not allowed
+  - Your frontend must be a Single Page Application (SPA)

+- The application must use Express as the core backend API
 - The application's API is RESTful where appropriate
-- ⚠️ The application must be deployed on a Virtual Machine
+- ⚠️ The application must be deployed on a Virtual Machine using Docker and Docker Compose
+  - You must commit all your deployment files to Github as well, including CI files for building images.
 - The application must be accessible to the general public without extra steps. i.e. A person does not need to talk to your team to access the full application.
 - The application must interact with at least one third-party API.
 Beware of usage limits in the free tier as that may cause your app to not function properly.
 - The application must use OAuth 2.0 (an authorization mechanism) for any purpose.